Get answers to all the questions you ever had about catnip, ranging from Is it Safe? to Where Can I Buy It?

 8. Does Catnip have an Effect on Humans?

 Catnip can have a sedative effect on humans.
 Made into a tea, catnip has calming properties similar to chamomile.
 It is also an attractive garden plant with purple flowers.
-Humans can also derive great pleasure from watching our cats enjoy it.
+Humans can also derive great pleasure from watching their cats enjoy it!

 9. Is Catnip Harmful to Babies?